Saluana/feastright-app/README.md

-# Vue Shadcn Starter
+# Vue Shadcn UI Starter

-A revolutionary approach to building modern websites using Vue 3, Shadcn UI, and Tailwind CSS.
-This starter kit transforms the traditional admin-dashboard-focused shadcn components into a versatile solution for creating stunning landing pages, multi-page applications, and reusable UI blocks.
+A revolutionary approach to building modern websites using Vite + Vue 3 Shadcn UI in a BunJS environment.
+This starter kit turns traditional admin panel-centric ui/shadcn components into a versatile solution for creating stunning landing pages, multi-page applications, and reusable UI blocks.

 ## 🌟 Key Features